 Is a prenuptial agreement legally binding?

-Prenuptial agreements are not legally binding.
-However, a prenuptial agreement will, in normal circumstances be taken into consideration by a UK court provided that:
+The current position is that a prenuptial agreement will, in normal circumstances be taken into consideration by a UK court provided that:

 - both people considered and understood the implications of entering into the agreement